Document Type

 Abstract

-We develop a theory that addresses the problem of the existence of stable vaccine allocations in a political economy.
+We develop a theory that addresses the existence of stable vaccine allocations in a political economy where vaccination offers both private and social benefits.
 These are allocation policies that a political leader can enforce without losing their popularity.
-Our analysis distinguishes between contexts where vaccination has positive externalities and contexts where it does not.
 We show that a stable allocation may not exist if vaccine supply is sufficiently low relative to the number of individuals eligible to receive a dose.
-We then fully characterize the minimum number of vaccine doses that guarantees the existence of a stable vaccine allocation, regardless of society's preference heterogeneity level.
-The minimum dose number depends only on a society's influence structure or voting rule.
-When individuals have unequal voting rights, stable allocations favor those with greater voting power.
-We generalize our main characterization result to economies where spatial proximity between individuals varies and preferences are unselfish due to positive vaccine externalities.
-Applying the theory, we find that a political leader can enforce stable vaccine allocation policies that are minority-inclusive only when the supply of vaccines is sufficiently high.
+We then characterize the minimum number of vaccine doses guaranteeing the existence of a stable vaccine allocation.
+Moreover, when individuals have unequal voting rights in the political economy, stable allocations favor those with greater voting power.
+We generalize our results to economies where spatial proximity between individuals varies and preferences are unselfish due to positive vaccine externalities.
+Applying the theory, we find that a political leader can enforce stable vaccine allocation policies that are minority-inclusive only when the supply of doses is sufficiently high.

 Recommended Citation